Chapter 10: The Artist

 The monster is nowhere in sight.

-Dried up carcasses are plastered everywhere against the mountain walls.
+All he sees are dried up carcasses plastered everywhere against the mountain walls.

 Do those moth creatures live here as well?
-Stride thinks repulsed.
+Stride thinks.

 These ‘smaller’ mountains still stand tens of metres high.
 The shapes of the mountains he wanders past seem man made, like unmanned fortress walls.
-Every time he comes across an open space within the rocky terrain, he awaits an ambush by the Monarch’s soldiers.
-He must be too deep in their territory for them not to know or notice him.
+Every time he has to cross an open space within the rocky terrain, he half expects an ambush by the Monarch’s soldiers.
+He must be too deep in their territory by now for them not to know of his whereabouts.

-“What could live in those mountains that could inflict fear upon The Huntress of the forest?”
-Stride says as he gazes at the Twin Peaks looming over him.
+“What could live in those mountains that could inflict such fear upon The Huntress of the forest?”
+Stride asks himself as he gazes up at the Twin Peaks looming over him.
 “A being that could challenge the very existence of this world…”

 “How confident am I that I could beat a being like that… considering how dangerous The Huntress was.
 I managed to best her only by her greed for my flesh and blood.
 If this Mountain Monarch lives up to its grand tales, do I have what it takes?”